 This exhibition is organized by The Dayton Art Institute and curated by The DAI’s Curator of Collections and Exhibitions, Dr. Aimee Marcereau DeGalan.

-As a companion to the special exhibition, the museum has compiled an informal, self-directed tour that celebrates glass of another type in the Dayton area.
-The Celebrate Dayton Glass Self-Directed Tour highlights notable stained glass windows at churches and businesses around Dayton.
+As a companion to the exhibition, the museum has compiled an informal, self-directed tour that celebrates glass of another type in the Dayton area.
+The Celebrate Dayton Glass Self-Directed Tour highlights stained glass windows at churches and businesses around Dayton.
 Call before you visit, as most churches and synagogues require an appointment.

 GET SOCIAL: #DAYTONGLASS